The “400” State Trail: Reedsburg to La Valle

 Along the 7.8 mile route, interpretive signs detail Baraboo River valley’s natural and human history.
 A picnic area and park benches along the path beckon trail-goers to stop and relax.
 A tunnel under Wisconsin State Highway 33 signals the upcoming village of La Valle.

-“The 400” State Trail traverses several streams as it meanders through the Baraboo River valley.
+“The 400” State Trail traverses several streams along its route.

 “The Valley,” as it is called in French, was incorporated in 1856.
 Members of the Ho Chunk tribe were the first to settle at the confluence of the Big and Little Baraboo Rivers.
 White Americans came in 1849, and were attracted to the river’s potential for waterpower.
 Several mills and industries emerged, and the railroad came in 1872.